-John S. A. Hasbrook, age 62, has been a director since 2002.
-Mr. Hasbrook is a member of our audit, compensation and management succession, and risk committees and chair of our nominating and corporate governance committee and served as Chair of the Bank's director loan committee prior to its consolidation into the risk committee in February 2020.
-In September 2021, Mr. Hasbrook retired as President of SunWest Wild Rice Co., Inc., Winters, CA a food marketing company, President of Hasbrook-Fetter Farms, Inc., Winters, CA and Vice President, Marketing of SunWest Foods, Inc., Davis, CA, a rice milling and marketing company; he had been involved in such entities since 1987, 1989, and 1992, respectively.
+Mr. Hasbrook served as Chair of the Bank's director loan committee prior to its consolidation into the risk committee in February 2020.
+Mr. Hasbrook was of President of SunWest Wild Rice Co., Inc., Winters, CA a food marketing company from 1987 to September 2021.
+He is currently President of Hasbrook-Fetter Farms, Inc., Winters, CA, a family-owned farming operation and Vice President, Marketing of SunWest Foods, Inc., Davis, CA, a rice milling and marketing company; he has been involved in such entities since 1989 and 1992, respectively.
 Mr. Hasbrook also serves as an advisor to the Santa Clara University Center for Food Innovation and Entrepreneurship.
-Mr. Hasbrook has a BS in finance and an MBA in Agribusiness from Santa Clara University.

 We nominated Mr. Hasbrook because of his experience in the areas of finance, marketing, banking and deep roots in agribusiness and food marketing.
-His broad business experience and community involvement provides the Board with valuable insights concerning the primary communities in which the Bank operates and the agricultural industry in particular.
+His broad business experience and community involvement provides the Board with valuable insights concerning the primary communities in which the Bank operates and the agricultural industry (including climate matters) in particular.